 Student employees and student temporary employees must be familiar with the following policies and procedures at DePaul University.
 Review DePaul's complete list of policies on the University Policies website.

 Illinois law states that any employee working more than 7.5 consecutive hours must be provided a minimum of 20 minutes of unpaid lunch time with a break being given no later than five hours after beginning work.
-However, in the Vincentian spirit, we recommend offering students a 30-minute paid lunch break on full workdays, depending on budgetary constraints.
 No work can be done during break periods.
 The key here is to settle on one lunch break policy and keep it consistent for all employees.

 Confidentiality & FERPA